Scalp Flaking After Coloring Hair – The Ultimate Hair Coloring Guide 2023 2

 • Make the hair color more vibrant-looking while revitalizing the scalp

-2-Don’t forget to hydrate the hair
+2. Don’t forget to hydrate the hair

-3-Apply coconut oil for flaky scalp
+3: Apply coconut oil to a flaky scalp

 scalp flaking after coloring hair

-4-Use tea tree oil to combat flaking
+4. Use tea tree oil to combat flaking

-5-Keep away from heat
+5: Keep away from heat

 scalp flaking after coloring hair

 Once your scalp is already getting flaky right after hair coloring treatment, prevent any heat styling method as much as possible.
-If you can, do not apply direct heat coming from flat iron or blow dryer.
-It is actually helpful to prevent hair damage when you opt to avoid or at least apply less heat on your strands.
+If you can, do not apply direct heat coming from a flat iron or blow dryer.
+It is actually helpful to prevent hair damage when you opt to avoid or at least apply less heat to your strands.

-6-Give your hair more time
+6: Give your hair more time

 How to Avoid the Occurrence of Flaky Scalp